 This is a climate emergency.
-We know we must quit our addiction to coal and gas.
+We must quit our addiction to coal and gas.

-We also know that the rapid loss of rainforests, around the globe is a major contributor to climate change.
+While we must stop burning fossil fuels as a matter of urgency, we also know that the loss of rainforests, around the globe has been a major contributor to climate change.

 Not only do rainforests help to regulate the planet’s temperature and regional rainfall patterns, they also absorb massive amounts of solar radiation and prevent both floods and droughts.

-We cannot stop climate change without saving our tropical forests and we must restore what we’ve lost.
+We cannot stop climate change without protecting our rainforests and we must restore what we’ve lost.